intltechventures/Lab.Java/Performance.md

 *  ```-Xprof``` command line option

-Bookd Related to Overall Performance Concepts
+Books Related to Overall Performance Concepts
 * [system Performance: Enterprise and the Cloud, 1st Edition, by Brendan Gregg] (http://www.amazon.com/Systems-Performance-Enterprise-Brendan-Gregg/dp/0133390098/) - THIS is the 1st book you should read.

 Books Related to Java Performance